 A crisis squandered by an inactive government

-Conventional wisdom holds that foreclosures are triggered when homeowners owe more on their mortgages than the fair market value (FMV) of their homes.
-This is a financial condition called negative equity.
+Conventional wisdom holds that foreclosures are triggered when homeowners owe more on their mortgages than the fair market value (FMV) of their homes — in other words, when they are underwater.
+This is a financial condition called negative equity (the opposite being positive equity which permits a conventional sale with net proceeds going to the seller.

 Experienced by a debilitating one-third of California’s homeowner population in the years immediately following the Millennium Boom, negative equity is universally feared by homeowners, lenders and policymakers alike.
-Consistent with this wisdom, negative equity is often blamed as the primary cause for the rise in foreclosures that invariably accompanies a bust in real estate pricing which cyclically occur.
+Consistent with this wisdom, negative equity is often blamed as the primary cause for the rise in foreclosures that invariably accompanies a bust in real estate pricing as occurs in each business cycle.

-In response to the increase in negative equity and the corresponding foreclosure frenzy in 2008-2011, the government unleashed a series of policies attempting to induce lenders to offer a mortgage modification in lieu of foreclosure.
+In response to the huge increase in households with negative equity homeownership and the corresponding foreclosure frenzy in 2008-2011, the government unleashed a series of policies.
+The attempt aimed to induce lenders who made the bad mortgages to offer mortgage modification in lieu of foreclosure, reasoning it was in the public interest.

-If negative equity is the problem, mortgage modifications, most effectively in the form of reduced mortgage debt (also known as a cramdown), are the preferred solution.
-Yet government efforts to generate mortgage modifications were largely unsuccessful.
+When negative equity is the problem for an employed owner, mortgage modifications, most effectively in the form of reduced mortgage debt and payments (also known as a cramdown), are the preferred solution.
+However, the federal administration in 2005 put an end to mortgage cramdowns for families who owned the home they lived in — but available to investors owning an identical SFR next door.
+Yet government efforts to generate mortgage modifications were largely unsuccessful as they were the only viable alternative to court ordered cramdowns, owner default and lender foreclosure.

-The lending industry historically disregards government incentives to modify mortgages.
+The lending industry historically disregards government incentives to modify mortgages with impunity.
 However, lenders are less able to ignore the lawsuits of state attorneys general, which do induce action.
-Without modifications, marginally insolvent homeowners with negative equity default and go into foreclosure, a drag on the state’s economy.
+Without modifications, marginally insolvent homeowners go into foreclosure, the negative equity default.

 That lender perspective is best encapsulated in a 2008 study from the Federal Reserve Bank of Boston (FRBB).

 Contrary to popular belief, the FRBB study found negative equity on its own is rarely sufficient to induce foreclosure.
-By examining historic foreclosure rates in Massachusetts over a 20-year period, the report’s authors discovered that over 90% of homeowners with negative equity continued to pay their mortgages.
+By examining historic foreclosure rates in Massachusetts over a 20-year period, the report found that over 90% of homeowners with negative equity continued to pay their mortgages since they did not lose their job and were not forced to relocate.

-What then would compel a negative equity owner to strategically default?
+What then compels a negative equity owner to strategically default — forcing the lender to foreclose?

 Further, the 2016 report demonstrates that strategic default almost always remains a seldom-used option for homeowners.
-The homeowner is faced with many economic disincentives that accompany the foreclosure process.
-These drive negative equity owners to hold on to their homes, in spite of the personal and financial costs.
-As a result, they become prisoners in their own homes, policed by lenders.
+Homeowners are faced with many economic disincentives that accompany the foreclosure process.
+These personal family issues drive negative equity owners to hold on to their homes, in spite of the severe long-term financial costs imposed by the desire to retain ownership for the sake of the household.

 Negative equity — plus a shock — spells default

-Even when the outstanding mortgage balance exceeds the home’s market value, it is almost always a more fiscally sound decision for homeowners to continue making payments on their mortgages when they are able, according to the FRBB report.
+Even when the outstanding mortgage balance exceeds the home’s market value, lenders argue the more personally sound decision for homeowners is to continue making payments on their mortgages when they are able.
+For marginally underwater homeowners, these features, well, carry some water.

 This is due to: